cdrummey216/McAfeeXOR/README.md

 # Foreword

 Transribed below is a tweet from John McAfee desribing a peculiarity in boolean algebra.
-In mcafeexor.cs, I created a small program to interpret his meaning and, ultimately, I swapped the contents of A & C and back again using iterations of XOR on binary strings. ~deadman
+In mcafeexor.cs, I created a small program to interpret his meaning and, ultimately, I swapped and returned the contents of A & C using iterations of XOR on binary strings.
+B is steady. ~deadman

 # John McAfee - 05/26/2021 11:06AM